dan-atack/BlockLand/README.md

 10. 100% homemade visual assets, with thanks to MS Paint, Lunapic.com, and EZGif.com!

-## Coming Soon (after some lenthy refactoring):
+## Coming Soon(ish):

 1. XP lets you buy character upgrades.

-2. A cavern level.
+2. Advanced items such as weapons, tools, jetpacks, etc.

-3. Hitpoints.
+3. Hydrodynamics!

-4. Items such as weapons, tools, jetpacks, etc.
+4. An actual storyline

-5. Hydrodynamics!
+5. Aesthetics